kineticedge/kafka-streams-dashboards/README.md

 # Kafka Streams Dashboards

 ## TL;TR
+* You will need to have installed Java 17 or later and Docker.
-* Setup and Configuration all in the `./scripts/startup.sh` script; execute from root directory to get everything running.
+* Setup and configuration all in the `./scripts/startup.sh` script; execute it from the root directory to get everything running.
 * Select `(1) cluster-1` or `(2) cluster` for your first exploration of this project.
 * Goto [localhost:3000](http://localhost:3000) to explore the dashboards.
   * you shouldn't need to log in, but if you need to the username is `admin` and the password is `grafana`.